Jeff's Blog... 'Schwartz On The Courts'

 Finally, landlords have to start taking responsibility.
 Landlords make money on their property and they have to make sure their units are safe and habitable.
 Just as we expect them to do something to stop a rock band from practicing in the middle of the night in a quiet neighborhood or a multi-unit apartment building, or make sure that a deck doesn’t collapse or a bathtub drop from a second floor apartment because of rotted wood, we should expect them to do something about people operating grows under unsafe conditions.

 A grow takes several months.
 It is not unreasonable for a landlord to inspect his or her property three times a year.
 Some do that now simply to make sure a tenant doesn’t bring in a dog or cat.
-Any city ordinance to regulate indoor grows should include sanctions to make sure landlords do their part; they are the front line in this quest to make the city safe from fires caused by marijuana grows.

 Let’s not spend a year on this.
 Let’s treat this as a safety problem and a medical services issue.
 We need to allow those who are entitled to grow medical marijuana to continue growing.
 But we need to also protect the city from hazardous conditions and do something about the inappropriate use of housing structures.